yukas/yukas.github.io/about.md

 ![Service anatomy picture]({{ site.url }}/images/yuri_kasperovich.jpg)

 My name is Yuri Kasperovich.
-I am from Minsk, Belarus.
+I live in Minsk, Belarus.

 Some of projects I've worked on: